-Renae M. Wentworth, EdD, Dean
+College of Arts & Science Renae M. Wentworth, EdD Dean

-The College of Arts and Science endeavors to provide a liberal arts education by teaching a person to be at home in the world of the mind and ideas; by helping him to understand and respond constructively to problems in the political, social and economic arenas; by challenging him to bring discipline and order into his own life and that of a needy society; and by refining his ethical and aesthetic sensibilities.
-Based on the eternal foundation of God's Word, the touchstone of truth, it uniquely integrates faith and learning, teaching not only how to make a living but also how to live.
+The College of Arts and Science offers liberal arts programs and supports the liberal arts core on the undergraduate level.
+It provides a liberal arts education by teaching a person to be at home in the world of the mind and ideas, by helping him to understand and respond constructively to problems in the larger world, and by challenging him to bring discipline and order into his own life and that of a needy society.
+Based on the eternal foundation of God's Word, the touchstone of truth, the College uniquely integrates faith and learning, teaching not only how to make a living but also how to live.
+The College also provides a graduate program in English.